gazebosim/gz-sim/CONTRIBUTING.md

    API/ABI and you would like them to be released to an existing release with major version `N`, then use branch `ign-<library>N` as the base.

-1. **Work out of a branch** Always work out of a new branch, never off of the base/default branch.
+1. **Work out of a branch** Always work out of a new branch, one that is not the default/master branch.
 This is a good habit to get in, and will make your life easier.

 1. **Write your code.** This is the fun part.